dimasalt/farmnotebookphp/README.md

 - add paging functionality
 - add validation for inputs

+- add ability to create vendor on the fly while adding transaction

 NOTE: Try to add display of common statistics between 2 selected dates